Karu Arctic Bushcraft

 The course includes:

 Participants must have valid insurance as well as a sleeping bag, sleeping pad and appropriate clothing for the season.
 Participants will stay the night in a temporary shelter built during the course, weather permitting.
 It is also possible to stay the night in heated tents.
-Only women can attend this course.
 Participants must be in a normal state of health.